YottaDB/YDBDoc/MessageRecovery/errors.rst

 SUSPENDING
 ------------------

-SUSPENDING, Suspending processing on user request or attempt to do terminal I/O while running in the background
+SUSPENDING, Process Received Signal xxxx.
+Suspending processing on user request or attempt to do terminal I/O while running in the background

 Run Time Information: The message signifies that a YottaDB process is suspended on user initiated ^Z (or key stroke that is set to shell "susp").
 It is also displayed if the process attempts to do terminal I/O while running in the background.
 Before suspending itself, the process logs the SUSPENDING message to the operator facility.
 Suspended processes may be automatically released from that state if they hold a shared resource that blocks other processes.